-We will base our paper on the previous work of van Bekkum and colleagues [84], in which a taxonomically organised vocabulary is provided to describe both processes and data structures used in neuro-symbolic systems.
+We base our paper on the previous work of van Bekkum and colleagues [84], in which a taxonomically organised vocabulary is provided to describe both processes and data structures used in neuro-symbolic systems.
 The highest level of this taxonomy contains instances, models, processes, and actors, which may be described as follows:

-Instances: The two main classes of instances are data and symbols.
+- Instances: The two main classes of instances are data and symbols.
 Symbols are defined as having a designation to an object, class, or relation in the world that can be atomic or complex, and when a new symbol is created from another symbol and a system of operations, it should have a designation.
 Examples of symbols are labels (short descriptions), relations (connections between data items, such as triples), and traces (records of data and events).
 Data is defined as not symbolic.
-Examples are numbers, texts, tensors, or streams.

-Models: Models are descriptions of entities and their relationships, which can be statistical or semantic.
+Examples are numbers, texts, tensors, or streams. - Models: Models are descriptions of entities and their relationships, which can be statistical or semantic.
 Statistical models represent dependencies between statistical variables, such as LLMs or Bayesian Networks.
-Semantic models specify concepts, attributes, and relationships to represent the implicit meaning of symbols, such as ontologies, taxonomies, knowledge graphs, or rule bases.

-Processes: Processes are operations on instances and models.
+Semantic models specify concepts, attributes, and relationships to represent the implicit meaning of symbols, such as ontologies, taxonomies, knowledge graphs, or rule bases. - Processes: Processes are operations on instances and models.
 Three types of processes are defined: generation, transformation, and inference.
 Generation can be performed using, for example, the training of a model or by knowledge engineering.
 Transformation is the transformation of data, for example, from a knowledge graph to vector space.
-Inference can be inductive or deductive, in which induction generalizes instances and deduction reaches conclusions on specific instances, such as classification.

-Actors: Actors can be humans, (software) agents, or robots (physically embedded agents).
-[54] extended the original paper with a definition of teams of actors in the Boxology.
+Inference can be inductive or deductive, in which induction generalizes instances and deduction reaches conclusions on specific instances, such as classification. - Actors: Actors can be humans, (software) agents, or robots (physically embedded agents).
+[54] extended the origi-nal paper with a definition of teams of actors in the Boxology.

 In addition to vocabulary, visual language is defined in [84], as an extension of [86].
 The visual language consists of rectangular boxes (instances), hexagonal boxes (models), ovals (processes) and triangles (actors), and untyped arrows between them.
 Within the boxes the concept will be noted by each level in the vocabulary using colon-separation from most generic to most-specific, for example a neural network will be model:stat:NN.
+In the figures we use the notation of most generic and more specific only to improve readability, so model:NN.